|

 Task 2

-However, getValueAt() needs to be done.
-Using the row
+However,getValueAt()needs to be done.
+Using therowparameter holding the row number, thecolumnparameter holding

-the column number, and the rows two-dimension array, have
+the column number, and therowstwo-dimension array, havegetValueAt()return the appropriate data.

 public Object getValueAt (int row, int column) {